 Through my work in sustainability, I realized that it is our emotional attachments to nature, rather than data, that are the real motivators to change.
 In order to access these attachments, I used contemplative art-making practices and went in search of our ecological self: https://youtu.be/uKQsSMhaWgY.

 Discovering the Ecological Self shares this transformative experience with others, exploring the ecological self across institutions to foster environmental stewardship and create environmental leaders.

 The project is organized in afternoon workshops, field research as well as group and individual research projects and art making.
 The process is to:

 I invite you to join this project by filling out the introductory Discovering the Ecological Self form to find your own unique nature-based symbols and images.
 The survey results help us identify threads and patterns in our relationships to nature and inspires new imagery for the project.
 Contact information is optional.

-This project is funded in part by The Pollination Project and featured in the Huffington Post.
+This project is funded in part by The Pollination Project and a Urban Coast Institute Grant.
+It was recently featured in the Huffington Post.